cancerberoSgx/nodegui/website/docs/guides/styling.md

 The complete list is detailed here: https://doc.qt.io/qt-5/stylesheet-reference.html#list-of-properties

 Apart from the properties listed in the link, NodeGui also supports layout properties related to Flex.
 You can use all flex properties such as align-items, justify-content, flex, etc on all widgets.
-[The layout styling will be coverted in more detail in the section: Layout.](layout.md)
+[The layout styling will be covered in more detail in the section: Layout.](layout.md)

 ## Advanced usage (Setting QObject Properties)

 In Qt, every widget has certain properties set on them using something called as [Q_PROPERTY](https://doc.qt.io/qt-5/qobject.html#Q_PROPERTY).
 There are many q-properties that are defined on each widget already.
-You can also define custom qproperties in the native C++ code yourself too.
+You can also define custom q-properties in the native C++ code yourself too.
 What does it have to do with styling ?
 The thing is some of these properties can be altered using qt stylesheet.
 In Qt's terminology, these properties are called designable properties.

 For example: